Montego Bay Cultural Center – Montego Bay, Jamaica

 How to Get There From the Cruise Port

 A short taxi ride takes you directly to Sam Sharpe Square.
-Many visitors pair the museum with a quick walk around the square’s monuments and shops.
+Many visitors pair the museum with a quick walk around the square’s monuments, shops, and historic markers before heading back to the port.

 Best Time to Visit

-Late morning or early afternoon works well, especially if you’re pairing it with other downtown stops.
+Late morning or early afternoon works well, especially if you’re pairing the museum with other downtown stops.
+The area can be warm, but the museum offers a comfortable break between outdoor activities.

 Tips for Visiting